tom6311tom6311/ocr_search/README.md

-# OCR Search
+# Intelligent Search System
-A node application for extracting text from documents and images using OCR and providing text-based search API
+A Node.js-based search system with following capabilities:
+- Letting user search for documents by keywords among a large document set
+- Automatic preprocessing and indexing of new documents
+- Automatic and unsupervised keyword extraction
+- Semantic matching between user query and index terms
+- Adaptively improve the search results based on the collected user events and feedbacks

 ## How to Install
 1. Install `Node.js` v10.16.3 and `npm` v6.9.0 (or later)